Introduction to IMAP API Solutions

 Sending Emails via IMAP

-Unipile’s IMAP API allows developers to send messages directly using IMAP commands, ensuring seamless email transmission while maintaining synchronization across all connected devices.
+Unipile's IMAP API allows developers to send messages directly using IMAP commands, ensuring seamless email transmission while maintaining synchronization across all linked devices.

 IMAP API Authentication & Security with Unipile